wtheisen/BashDynamicPaper/README.md

 ```
 USAGE: dynamicWallpaper -p [PAPER_PREFIX] -w [AIRPORT_ID]
     -p: The prefix of your wallpaper folder without a trailing /
+    -e: Embed a weather report into the middle of the background
-    -w: Your local airport identifier in IATA [E.G. SBN], used as a proxy location for getting weather and time data
+--iata: Your local airport identifier in IATA [E.G. SBN], used as a proxy location for time data
+ --zip: If you're rather far from an airport use your zipcode instead
  --wal: Use pywal if it's installed
-    -e: Embed a weather report into the middle of the background
 ```

 ### File Formatting